satry22/Lets-Play/README.md

   - From the source section drop-down menu, select the Main Branch
   - Once the main branch has been selected, the page will be automatically refreshed with a display to indicate the successful deployment.

-The live link can be found here - https://satry22.github.io/My-Pets/index.html
+The live link can be found here - https://satry22.github.io/Lets-Play/

 ## Credits

-  - Google fonts Quicksand and Open Sans was used on the entire page.
+  - Google fonts Barlow Condensed was used on the entire page.
-  - AwesomeFonts provided icons to Social Media Links and Birthdays.
   - W3School has been used for instruction and ideas for the overall page.
-  - Basic structure inspiration from Love Running project.
+  - Basic structure inspiration from other game-creators via Google search.
-  - Tutorials and instruction to form from The Code Institute.
+  - Tutorials and instruction from The Code Institute.

 ### Content